History

 Three types of kiln were commonly in use and these were:

-It is the Type 3 kiln that was used at Jackson's Brick Works.
-The Type 1 kiln was inadequate for the large quantity of bricks that were being manufactured and Type 2 kilns were circular with a domed roof, known as beehive kilns.
-The temperature of the oxidation period ranged from around 150 to 980°C and the temperature of the vitrification period ranged from around 870 to 1,315°C.
+It is the third type of kiln that was used at Jackson's Brick Works in Denton.
+The first type of kiln was inadequate for the large quantity of bricks that were being manufactured and second type of kilns were circular with a domed roof, known as beehive kilns.

 Sunfield Brick Works, Manchester Rd, Denton, Lancashire